ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

 You created two nodes to publish and subscribe to data over a topic.
 Before running them, you added their dependencies and entry points to the package configuration files.

-The code used in these examples can be found `here <https://github.com/ros2/examples/tree/master/rclpy/topics>`__.

 Next steps
 ----------